nplab/ETSI-SCTP-Conformance-Testsuite/sctp-e-tests/README.md

    See [issue](https://github.com/sctplab/SCTP_NKE_Yosemite/issues/1).
 Even when that is fixed, Note 1 still applies.
 3. It is assumed that the SUT sends a FORWARD-TSN Supported parameter.
-   However, there is on way to enforce this generically.
+   However, there is no way to enforce this generically.
 This is a limitation of the specification.